 The red-blooming kalanchoe belongs to my friend, Gina.
 She is a plant enthusiast and it shows.This 2-year old is blooming again under her good care.
-It has gotten plenty of light and regular fertilization.
+It sits in plenty of light and is regularly fertilized.

 The white kalanchoe is sitting at a florist and just ready to find itself in an appreciative plant grower's home.

 Kalanchoe is sometimes pronounced as kal-en-ko-e and sometimes as ku-lanch-oh.
 This lush succulent with its vivacious colored blooms is quite easy to grow.
 You will find it for sale with red, yellow, pink or white blooms.
-Their natural blooming time is during the winter.
+Their natural blooming time is during the winter although growers have their way of "forcing" blooms by mimicking the conditions they are grown in.
 Plants sometimes seem to have a mind of their own so yours may bloom at any time.

-These excellent houseplants are natives of Madagascar and Tropical Africa.
+These beauties are natives of Madagascar and Tropical Africa.

 They are easily propagated from a leaf or stem cuttings.
 Stem cuttings can be rooted in water, potting soil or perlite.
-A leaf can be rooted by placing the end of the leaf that has been detached from the plant into potting soil.
-Insert it about 1/8" or so and keep the top of the soil on the moist side for the next month.
-After it starts showing new growth, let it dry out on top before watering as would be normal for it.
+A leaf can be rooted by placing the end of the leaf that has been detached from the plant into a small pot firmly filled with potting soil.
+Insert the leaf about 1/8" or so and keep the top of the soil on the moist side for the next month.
+After it starts showing new growth it can be watered normally.

 - Requires direct sun for the strongest growth.
 Tolerates bright indirect light for awhile.

-- In a 4" (10cm) diameter pot, water it when the top of the soil if quite dry.
+- In a 4" (10cm) diameter pot, water it when the top of the soil is quite dry.
 About 1/2-3/4 cup of water should give it a thorough soak..

 - In a 6" diameter pot (15 cm) I let dry out about 1/4" below the soil line and water it thoroughly with about 1 pint or up to 1/2 liter of water.